SWAT Team Commander (Retired)

 Did you have a hostage negotiator on your team, and what kind of negotiation tactics worked best?
 On TV, I see a lot of generic "do the right thing and turn yourself in" stuff but I assume it's way more advanced in practice.

-Asked by TeFAL almost 11 years ago
+Asked by TeFAL over 11 years ago

 Currently I make stop motion animation films.
 My next will contain SWAT NYPD.